 Declines in real estate values, longer marketing periods, lower absorption rates and other factors in a declining market may have an effect on the Fund’s portfolio.
 Specifically, if the value of the property underlying an investment (whether a debt or equity investment) drops below the breakeven point for the investment, a loss would occur.

-As an active market participant that has weathered several real estate cycles, the Manager’s principals have in-depth knowledge, expertise and experience managing such risks.
-In anticipation of potential market changes the current underwriting philosophy employed by the Manager results in the use of third party valuations (e.g. appraisals), market analysis, stress testing of cash flows, capitalization rates, and project projections, deal structure and other factors to help mitigate downside risk.
+As an active market participant who has weathered several real estate cycles, the Manager’s principals have in-depth knowledge, expertise, and experience managing such risks.
+In anticipation of potential market changes the current underwriting philosophy employed by the Manager results in the use of third-party valuations (e.g. appraisals), market analysis, stress testing of cash flows, capitalization rates, and project projections, deal structure and other factors to help mitigate downside risk.

-The Fund has a targeted annualized return of 12%, net of all expenses, costs and management and profit participation fees payable by the Fund.
+The Fund has a targeted annualized return of 12%, net of all expenses, costs and management, and profit participation fees payable by the Fund.
 If members of the Fund receive a quarterly return of 3% (for an annualized rate of 12%), any net profits remaining after the members have received their quarterly return of 3% will be split 80% in favor of the members and 20% in favor of the Manager as a quarterly profit participation fee.

-Once the gains on any investments are realized, there is no guarantee that the Fund will find comparable quality investments at the same or a higher return to replace them.
+Once the gains on any investments are realized, there is no guarantee that the Fund will find comparable quality investments at the same or a higher returns to replace them.
 Specifically, in order to stay competitive and maintain a portfolio of higher-quality investments, the Manager carefully monitors the market and adjusts its required rate of return on its investments as needed.

 The Fund will also experience periods of time when committed capital is not fully invested in targeted real estate-related loans and equity interests.
 Those periods will include the initial capital-raising and investment periods (“Ramp-Up Periods”), the periods during which capital is committed to fund acquisitions, loans and project-specific allocated capital prior to deployment of the capital, committed funds immediately prior to the funding of a specific investment, funds returned immediately following a liquidity event, and other similar events.
 At such times, the Fund will seek to employ such under-invested capital in short-term, interest-bearing investments to temporarily generate additional income for the Fund.
 However, overall returns in the Fund will be affected by the under-deployment of capital.